 USC's annual flu vaccination program is bulk billed and available to all students and staff of the University.
 Extended family members are not eligible to receive vaccinations.

-The trivalent vaccine, Fluvax, will be offered for protection against:
+The four strain quadrivalent vaccine will be offered for protection against:

 Dates and times

-Dates for the 2016 Flu Vaccination Program at each campus are:
+Dates for the 2017 Flu Vaccination Program for students and staff at each campus will be announced soon.

 What do I need to bring?

 Australian students and USC staff must bring the following university and health care identification:

 - Temporary Medicare card or Australia Health Care Card

 A consent form will be emailed to you prior to your appointment.